← Back to Research

 Last updated: March 2026

-In 2025, Hyderabad absorbed over 12 million square feet of Grade A office space — making it the second-largest office market in India by absorption, ahead of Bengaluru's outer ring and within striking distance of Mumbai's BKC belt.
-Behind these numbers is a deliberate, accelerating flow of institutional capital: Blackstone, GIC Singapore, Brookfield, CapitaLand, and a growing roster of sovereign and pension funds are all active in the city.
-This is not a cyclical trend.
-It is a structural rerating of Hyderabad as a top-tier global commercial real estate destination.
+In 2025, Hyderabad absorbed over 12 million square feet of Grade A office space — making it the second-largest office market in India by absorption.
+Behind these numbers is a deliberate, accelerating flow of institutional capital: Blackstone, GIC Singapore, Brookfield, CapitaLand, and sovereign funds are all active in the city.
+This is not a cyclical trend — it is a structural rerating of Hyderabad as a top-tier global commercial real estate destination.

 The Six Reasons Institutions Are Here